Panzerschrek/U-00DC-Sprache-site/web_demo.md

 On this page you can try Ü interpreter.
 WebAssembly is required.

-Note that interpreter is pretty limited.
+Note that the interpreter is pretty limited.
-It is recommended to install and use proper compiler.
+It is recommended to download and use proper Ü compiler.

 *ustlib* is available for import inside interpreter, but no other files.
+OS-related functionality isn't supported.

 <div>
 Input code: